azayn-labs/mongorm/docs/aggregate.md

 # Aggregation

-MongORM supports MongoDB aggregation pipelines with both cursor-based and typed-result APIs.
+MongORM supports MongoDB aggregation pipelines with both cursor-based and typed-result APIs, so you can move from analytics-style queries to application-ready DTOs with minimal boilerplate.

 ## Aggregate()